-Updated September 2019
+Updated September 2020

 With three days in Ireland, my Uncle who had lived in Dublin for several and sent me a long and detailed email containing suggestions of things to see and do.
 I did the best I could in the timeframe I had.

-I was initially hesitant about booking dorm accommodation in Dublin as I have stayed in some Shitholes (I’m looking at you New York and Santa Barbara) and really needed the support of a co-traveller to get through the experience.
+I was initially hesitant about booking dorm accommodation in Dublin as I have stayed in some dumps (I’m looking at you New York and Santa Barbara) and really needed the support of a co-traveller to get through the experience.
 Financially I couldn’t afford anything other than a hostel.

 Generator Hostel was great.
 The rooms were clean, comfortable and modern, as were the bathrooms where there were always plenty of showers and toilets to go around (and amusingly rather often someone drying their hair under the hand dryer!).
 There was also a bar and plenty of space downstairs to hang out.

-It cost €11.70 by booking online rather than €13 at the Distillery.
+I took a tour of the Jameson’s Whiskey Distillery which cost €11.70 by booking online rather than €13 at the Distillery.
 I volunteered as a ‘Whiskey Taster’ which meant as well as my drink sample at the end of the tour (you could choose to have your Jameson’s straight, or mixed with Cranberry Juice, Lemonade or Ginger Ale) I also got to sample the Jameson’s triple distilled whiskey straight, and compare it with a single distilled Kentucky Bourbon and a twice distilled Scotch.

 Uncle David had recommended I see an Abbey Theatre play so I tottled off from my tour to see The Plough and The Stars.
 It was set during the Easter Rising in 1916 and the cast were excellent.

-The same day I did a ‘free’ (you tip what you believe the tour was worth at the end) walking tour of the city.
+The same day I did a ‘free’ (you tip what you believe the tour was worth at the end) walking tour of Dublin.
 It lasted nearly 3.5 hours and took in sights including (not in this order) the town hall, Dublin Caste, Parliament, Council Buildings, Temple Bar, Ha’Penny Bridge, St Steven’s Green, Christ Church and O’Connell Street and gave a lot of history of the city.